naoledosa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 puts2 - prints every other character of a string, starting with the first character

-puts_half - prints half of a string
+puts_half - prints half of a string print_array - prints n elements of an array of integers, followed by a new line.